aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ```

 Falco security monitoring behavior can be controlled by a [configuration parameters](https://github.com/falcosecurity/charts/tree/master/charts/falco#introduction),
-which can be supplied as runtime parameters while installing the chart or by creating a special purpose file, for example **values.yaml** (you
-can give any name).
+which can be supplied as runtime parameters while installing the chart or by creating a special purpose file, for example **values.yaml** (you can give any name).
 Please reference this [page](https://github.com/falcosecurity/charts/tree/master/charts/falco) to
-understand all Falco chart configuration parameters, which control the run time behavior of Falco audit level, log level, output formats etc.
+understand all Falco chart configuration parameters which control the run-time behavior of Falco audit level, log level, output formats etc.

 NOTES:
 1. Please note that by cloning and using 3rd party open-source code you assume responsibility for its patching/securing/managing in the context of this project.
+There's a recent version of that source code included into the project that can be found [here](https://github.com/aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-on-amazon-eks-with-cncf-falco-amazon-securityhub/tree/main/falco-helm-chart)
 2. The `jsonOutput property` is set to `false` in the Falco chart parameter file `values.yaml` by default.
 You need to set it to `true` for JSON formatted output via Fluentbit as well as related properties.
 This guidance is not covering customization of Falco audit rules, which is a another important aspect of adopting this highly configurable solution.

 ```bash